Skeli789/Complete-Fire-Red-Upgrade/README.md

 # Complete Fire Red Upgrade

-## What is this:
+## What is this?
-A complete upgrade for Fire Red, including an upgraded Battle Engine.
+A complete upgrade for FireRed, including an upgraded Battle Engine.
+By using this or any assets from this repository, you consent to never making money off your game (unless you have my explicit permission).
+That includes both pay-walls **as well as optional donations** (which includes ko-fi, Patreon, etc.).
+If you have a problem with this, feel free to send me a Discord message (Skeli#3917) and I will give you my PayPal so you can pay me $100000 for the hundreds if not thousands of hours I poured into this for **free** (I don't actually want your money - I'm trying to make a point).
+Not to mention it's illegal to profit off of an IP you don't own.

 **Before doing anything it is HIGHLY recommended the documentation be read thoroughly.**

-## Features:
+## Features
-* Expanded PC Boxes (up to 24!)
+* Expanded PC Boxes (up to 25!)
-* Battle Engine Upgraded to Gen 7
+* Battle Engine Upgraded to Gen 8
-  * All Moves, Abilities, Items, Item Effects through Gen 7
+  * All Moves, Abilities, Items, Item Effects through Gen 8
   * A complete set of move animations
   * Vastly improved AI system with decision-making skills for all new battle effects
   * Z Moves